The below are the plans for what takes before, during and after my surgery.

 She also suggested I go to Nagourney Cancer Institute Shipment of Live Tumor Sample.
 We had spoken about this years ago, but it wasn’t possible because it requires opening my head!

-So back then I decided I only do it if I am doing any other surgery in the future and I am about to do that.
+So back then, I decided I would only do it if I were doing any other surgery in the future, and I was about to do that.
 So I will consider him.
-They basically analyze my living cancer cells to find out the drugs, combinations and sequences that are most effective for you.
+They basically analyze my living cancer cells to find out the drugs, combinations, and sequences that are most effective for you.

-His video is amazing (and fun) and he explains the way he believes is nailing cancer.
+His video is amazing (and fun), and he explains the way he believes he is nailing cancer.
 He also has a book named Outliving Cancer.

-My initial research showed that his specialty is not in brain cancer in reality, so I will be contacting him seeking to know what reality is.
-However, the plan is that I will still be sending the pathology right after surgery, seeking to see which one of the 5 to 22 medication could work against my tumor.
+My initial research showed that his specialty is not brain cancer in reality, so I will be contacting him, seeking to know what reality is.
+However, the plan is that I will still be sending the pathology right after surgery, seeking to see which one of the 5 to 22 medications could work against my tumor.